ibexa/documentation-developer/docs/guide/page/page_blocks.md

 This example demonstrates how to create a new block with the `embed` attribute where the user may only select folders in the UDW.

-In order to do this, these things are needed:
+To do this, these things are needed:
  - [Page Builder config](https://doc.ibexa.co/en/3.3/extending/extending_udw/#add-new-tabs-to-udw) for the new block.
  - New [UDW config](https://doc.ibexa.co/en/latest/administration/back_office/browser/browser/#udw-configuration).
  - [Event subscriber](https://doc.ibexa.co/en/3.3/guide/page/page_blocks/#block-events) that adds attributes to the view template.